| | |

 |

-Note: The building, formally known as The Webster Hotel is now called Webster House and has been converted into apartments.
+Note: The building, formerly known as The Webster Hotel is now called Webster House and has been converted into apartments.
 The lobby is quite bare, but otherwise apparently has not been altered too much, with the checkout desk and mailboxes in place, as well as a lot of very characteristic 1920s ornamental plaster work.
 The Ballroom where the 1926 Red Hot Peppers recordings were made, has not been used for anything in several years.
 If what I was told was true, it most recently functioned as a restaurant.
-It is situated on the first floor and is accessible from the lobby about seventy feet from the entrance.
+It is situated on the first floor and is accessible from the lobby about seventy feet from the main entrance of the hotel.
 [H]

 The Webster Hotel’s place in jazz history would have been secured if only the Morton recordings had been made there.
 But other jazz artists recorded there too, including the Ben Pollack band (with Benny Goodman), the Coon-Sanders Orchestra, the Dixieland Jug Blowers (with Johnny Dodds on some titles), and Bennie Moten’s Kansas City Orchestra, as well as blues singer Sodarisa Miller.
 During its several months of using the Webster Hotel, Victor also recorded dance bands, ethnic groups, humor, gospel music, concert and military band music and popular music vocals.